 What Can Be Prescribed via Telemedicine?

-This is the question that matters most: Will the doctor actually be able to prescribe something effective?
+This is the question that matters: Will the doctor actually be able to prescribe something effective?

 List A Drugs (First Consultation OK)